-Applicant's Verification of Completion and Release: (SE CTION 3) Application Checklist: Did you attach a copy of your Florida ID or Driver's license? ☐ YES □NO Did you attach all required documents? ☐ YES □NO Is the Medical Form completed by a Florida Licensed Physician?
-YES □NO Acknowledgments, Authorization, and Release by Applicant understand that the purpose of this application including the req documentation is to determine my eligibility for "Transportation Disa understand that the information about my disability (If any) conta application and in any supporting documents will be kept confide LYNX employees and professionals involved in evaluating my eligit dvantaged" Service ined in Section 4 c intial and shared f this hereby authorize my medical representative to release any and medical condition to LYNX as it applies to this evaluation including information requested in Section 4 of this application.
-I affirm that the information in this application package is true and knowledge.
-I understand that providing false or misleading inform eligibility status being revoked.
-I agree to notify ACCESS LYNX with change in circumstances or I no longer need to use the transporte ation could result in 10 days if there in my Signature of Applicant Date Signature of Preparer (if other than applicant) Date Print Name (Preparer) Relation ship
+Applicant's Verification of Completion and Release: (SECTION 3) Application Checklist: Did you attach a copy of your Florida ID or Dri ☐ YES □NO Did you attach all required documents? ☐ YES □NO Is the Medical Form completed by a Florida Li ☐ YES □NO Acknowledgments, Authorization, and Release e by Applicant I understand that the purpose of this applicati documentation is to determine my eligibility for understand that the information about my dis application and in any supporting documents LYNX employees and professionals involved in or "Transportation Disadvantage ability (if any) contained in S s will be kept confidential an d" Service.
+I section 4 of this I hereby authorize my medical representative to release any and all information regarding my medical condition to LYNX as it applies to this evaluation including without limitation the information requested in Section 4 of this application.
+I affirm that the information in this application package is true and correct to the best of my knowledge.
+I understand that providing false or misleading information could result in my eligibility status being revoked.
+I agree to notify ACCESS LYNX within 10 days if there is any change in circumstances or I no longer need to use the transportation services.
+Signature of Applicant Date Signature of Preparer (if other than applicant) Date Print Name (Preparer) Relationsh nip

-Medical Form (SECTION 4) Instructions for Florida Licensed Physician; Please complete the section below.
+Medical Form (SECTION 4) Instructions for Florida Licensed Physician: Please complete the section below.
 The information that you provide must be based solely upon the applicant having an actual physical or mental impairment that substantially limits one or more major life activities.
-Applicant Name: \\ Date of Birth:\\\\ What is the applicant's disability or condition? \ Cognitive impairment ☐ Functional Hearing □ Visual ☐ Emotional ☐ Uncontrolled Fatigue ■ Neurological Is the applicant's disability or condition: Permanent?
-Temporary?
+Applicant Name: Date of Birth: What is the applicant's disability or condition? ☐ Cognitive Impairment ☐ Functional Hearing ☐ Visual ☐ Uncontrolled Fatigue ☐ Emotional ■ Neurological Is the applicant's disability or condition: ☐ Permanent? ☐ Temporary?
 If Temporary, what is the expected duration?
 Are any of the following affected by the individual's disability?
-(Check all that apply) Orientation ☐ Monitoring time ☐ Gait or balance ☐ Problem Solving □ Judgment ☐ Inconsistent performance ☐ Short-term Memory ☐ Communication ☐ Long-term memory ☐ Inappropriate social behavior Do Not Leave Unattended Other (please explain) If applicant is currently taking prescribed medication(s), do any of the medications enhance or diminish the individual's functional ability to travel independently? ☐ Yes ☐ No If yes, please explain. \ I, the undersigned, certify the medical information provided on the TD Application is true and correct.
+(Check all that apply) ☐ Orientation ☐ Monitoring time ☐ Gait or balance ☐ Problem Solving □ Judgment ☐ Inconsistent performance ☐ Short-term Memory ☐ Communication ☐ Long-term memory ☐ Inappropriate social behavior ☐ Do Not Leave Unattended Other (please explain) If applicant is currently taking prescribed medication(s), do any of the medications enhance or diminish the individual's functional ability to travel independently? ☐ Yes ☐ No If yes, please explain.
+I, the undersigned, certify the medical information provided on the TD Application is true and correct.
 I understand providing false or misleading information constitutes fraud and is considered a felony under the laws of the State of Florida.
-FL Licensed Physician's Signature Florida Medical License Number FL Licensed Physician's Name (Print Legibly) Contact Number Contact Address
+FL Licensed Physician's Signature Florida Medical License Number FL Licensed Physician's Name (Print Legibly) Contact Number